New moduli components of rank 2 bundles on projective space

 \section{Abstract}

 We present a new family of monads whose cohomology is a stable rank two vector bundle on $\PP$.
 We also study the irreducibility and smoothness together with a geometrical description of some of these families.
-Such facts are used to prove that the moduli space of stable rank two vector bundles with trivial determinant and second Chern class equal to 5 has exactly three irreducible components.
+These facts are used to construct a new infinite series of rational moduli components of stable rank two vector bundles with trivial determinant and growing second Chern class.
+We also prove that the moduli space of stable rank two vector bundles with trivial determinant and second Chern class equal to 5 has exactly three irreducible rational components.